Terra Cotta

 Squishimi – rolls of raw food wrapped in lice.

 Tam Saghir – little snakes.
-Eating snakes can ruin your appetite.
+Eating snakes before dinner can ruin your appetite.

 Snake and Kidney pie – has a bite to it.

 Snotted cream.
-Some things are better left unexplained.
+Some things are better left a mystery.

 Quotes